Beyond Forgetting: Machine Unlearning Elicits Controllable Side Behaviors and Capabilities: Machine Unlearning Elicits Controllable Emergent Capability

-However, in the context of LLM unlearning, ~\citet{li2024wmdp} claim that unlearning effectiveness may not arise from \emph{\textbf{a specific direction}} in latent representation, but rather from increasing the norm of the forget-representations.
-Naturally, a scaled random vector can serve a similar role: flooding the residual stream with random noise will render the model incoherent in unlearn contexts.
+In the context of LLM unlearning,~\citet{li2024wmdp} claim that unlearning effectiveness may not arise from \emph{\textbf{a specific direction}} (\textit{e.g.,} ``unlearning vector'') in latent representation, but rather from increasing the norm of the forget-representations.
+Naturally, a scaled random vector can serve a similar role: flooding the residual stream with random noise, which obscures the model's ability to access the forget knowledge.

-We argue that a specific vector presenting a high-level concept can also flood the residual stream, but with a structured signal associated with the concept rather than random noise.
-Under this view, we hypothesize that using a high-level concept vector not only facilitates effective unlearning but also enables the model to elicit the side behaviors and capabilities corresponding to the high-level concept.
+We argue that a specific vector presenting a high-level abstract concept can also flood the residual stream, but with a structured signal associated with the concept rather than random noise.
+Under this view, we hypothesize that using a high-level concept vector not only facilitates effective unlearning but also enables the model to elicit the controllable side behaviors and capabilities corresponding to the high-level concept.